Lawrence Park Dinor: History

 The Lawrence Park Dinor was manufactured at the Silk City factory and transported to its present location in 1948.
 Its first owners, Harold Curtis and his wife, purchased the diner to serve the community of Lawrence Park.
 As the majority of people in Lawrence Park were employed by General Electric 1/2 mi from the diner, a fast and inexpensive eating establishment was in demand.
 The unusual spelling of "dinor" is found only in northwestern Pennsylvania and its origin is speculated to have been a typographical error that was never corrected, or a variant derived from the German language.
 In 1930, three out of five diners in Erie used the spelling; by 1958 it was used by over 90 percent of diners in Erie.

 The diner was listed on the National Register of Historic Places on March 18, 2004, by George Gourlias with the help of Lawrence Park Historical Society Member Virginia Anderson.
-The current owners took over the diner in 2010.
+The current owner took over in March 2022.
 The Lawrence Park Dinor is known for its famous "Greek sauce"—a (brought to the menu by former owner George Gourlias 1991-2010) spiced, ground beef mixture popular in Erie as a topping on French fries (known elsewhere as "Texas hot sauce" for its use as a chili dog topping).